7MinSec/bpatty/blue_team/pwnedpasswords.md

 **No matter what password I pick, Windows says it doesn't meet the requirements for the domain password policy** Check your password policy for the *Minimum password age* setting.
 If this is set to 1 and you've recently been resetting test users in AD, they may not have the ability to change their own password at all (until 24 hours pass).
 You can change this setting to **0** to allow immediate password changes.

+**What if I want to do a slow rollout/test phase without installing this on all DCs?**
+You could put the DLL on just one DC, for example, then follow an article like [this one](https://www.itprotoday.com/windows-8/q-how-can-i-force-client-validate-its-logon-against-specific-domain-controller) which will let you point a test machine at a specific DC for authentication so you can test the DLL before rolling out to other DCs.

 ----

 ### Option 2: SafePass.me